liweiyap/CountingGitHubCommits/README.md

 * [numpy](https://github.com/numpy/numpy)
 * [pycurl](https://github.com/pycurl/pycurl)

-In addition, make sure that Python 3 (not Python 2) is installed.
+In addition, make sure that Python 3 (not Python 2) is used.
 (This code has been tested on Python 3.7.4.)

 ## Running